Rajdrohi (2009 film)

 Rajdrohi : Fight Against The System is a 2009 Science fiction Bengali film directed by Tapan Banerjee.
 This is sixth directorial film after 2007 "Prem".
-The film is starring Anshuman, Swati, Manali and Rajatava Dutta.
-This film is slated to release on 25 December 2009 and is the first science fiction film of its kind in Bengali till date.
-The film deals with invisibility of human being and is similar to H.G.
-Wells' The Invisible Man.
+The film stars Anshuman, Swati, Manali and Rajatava Dutta.
+This film was slated to release on 25 December 2009 and is the first science fiction film of its kind in Bengali till date.
+The film deals with invisibility of human being and is similar to H. G. Wells' The Invisible Man.

 Synopsis

 A laboratory test on Deep makes him invisible, so he searches for his father who invented the antidote and discovers many secrets.